We treat, manage and help prevent movement and mobility issues.

 This service is also available as part of your NDIS Plan.

 This service is subsidised for people with greater health, economic and social needs.
-To find out how much you may have to pay, please contact Service Access on 9450 2000.
+To find out how much you may have to pay, please contact Referral & Intake on 9450 2000.

 Referrals to our service are prioritised according to level of need; therefore, some people may have to wait longer than others for the service.
 You do not need a GP referral to see a Physiotherapist, however if you have X-rays, Ultrasound or MRI results that are relevant to your condition, we recommend you bring them to your first appointment.